-In urgent response to the COVID-19 outbreak 22 Mikva Challenge highschool students from across the nation have formed the National Youth Response Movement.
-The youth advisory council that will elevate youth voice and inform policy decisions during the outbreak.
+In urgent response to the COVID-19 outbreak 22 Mikva Challenge high school students from across the country formed the National Youth Response Movement.
+The youth advisory council elevated youth voice and informed policy decisions during the height of the pandemic.
 Learn more about the council.

 One of our most robust Chicago based programs removes barriers to help youth participate in the formation, implementation, and evaluation of public policy in city government.
 Our youth councils serve as policy experts and advocates, helping the CEO of Chicago Public Schools, the Cook County Board President, City Commissioners, and other city leaders make public policy decisions that significantly impact youth citywide.